Dark-Griffin/ScribblingRenderTarget/README.txt

 Now you can call the following commands in your tick function.

-setup_coloring(args)
+setup_coloring(args, rt_name)
-Sets up the Render Texture we will be coloring to.
+Sets up the Render Target we will be coloring to.
 Recommended to call only the first tick as a setup process.

+Optionally, you can pass a name pointer into the rt_name function, the tool will use this rt throughout.
+For example: setup_coloring(args, :my_custom_rt_name) would use the :my_custom_rt_name render target as the drawing surface.
+If left undefined, the render target name of :rt is used.

+For further customization of the coloring surface, such as to make a smaller drawing area, see the setup_coloring function in the rtcoloring.rb file.

 coloring_track_mouse_position(args)
 Tracks the current mouse position and adds it to the current internal stroke array.
 Call this every tick you want the current mouse position to be part of a line.
 Example: calling this when mouse is held down will ensure to capture every mouse position each tick.